LiamKarlMitchell/nodeinjector/README.md

 How do I use this?
 ===================
-You can see an example here https://github.com/undido/nodeinjector/blob/master/example.js
+For an example see example.js

 Basically we first get the process ID of the running program like so: